contagon/handbook/handbook/20-activities.md

 Service activities provide opportunities to show love for others, to feel the joy of helping them, and to improve communities.

 These activities can include visiting people who are sick or lonely, beautifying Church buildings and grounds, and participating in community projects.
-Where available, [JustServe.org] suggests community service opportunities.
+Where it is available, [JustServe.org] suggests community service opportunities.

 Service activities should follow safety guidelines (see [20.7.6.1]).